On Choosing the Poems and Letter

 In the next paragraph, a reference to “pride … not of Ourself” seems to absolve her of waywardness, attributing it to an outside force.
 A poem dated to 1863, “Sweet mountains – ye tell me no ” (F745, J722) provides a fascinating gloss on waywardness.

 Higginson appears to have noted this dynamic in Dickinson’s letters, because she parrots him: “You say I confess the little mistakes, and omit the large–.”
 Nevertheless, she continues.
 Apparently, he accused her of “shunning Men and Women,” which she answers by saying “they talk of Hallowed things aloud– and embarrass my Dog.”
 Carlo is an important companion, “dumb and brave,” and a signal element in the scenario of a face-to-face visit, which Dickinson mentions in the next paragraph, and which she outlines in the poem, “Again his voice is at the door” (F274A, J663), discussed below.
-Next, she quotes Higginson’s demurral that she is “Beyond your knowledge,” but confirms her confidence in him with a remarkable parable about the stories she was told when she was a girl, presumably by her parents, those feckless monarchs in her life, about biting snakes, poisonous flowers, abducting Goblins.
-Finding none but shy Angels in the woods, she learned not to believe in “fraud,” and so insists on taking him at face value—which, of course, he cannot do with her.
+Next, she quotes Higginson’s demurral that she is “Beyond your knowledge,” but confirms her confidence in him with a remarkable parable about the stories she was told when she was a girl, presumably by her parents, those feckless monarchs in her life, about walking in the woods alone and meeting biting snakes, poisonous flowers, and abducting Goblins.
+Finding none but shy Angels on her rambles, she learned not to believe in “fraud,” and so insists on taking him at face value—which, of course, he cannot do with her.

 What “precept” of his she promises to obey, though not understanding it, is not revealed.
 Then comes a statement scholars puzzle over about Dickinson’s fear of appearing imitative: seeing one of her ideas, images, or turns of phrase in another poet’s verse and striking it.
 But the following statement: “I do not let go it, because it is mine,” confuses that reading.
 With imitation in her mind, Dickinson asks Higginson the only question about himself in the letter, wondering if he has a portrait of Barrett Browning.
 Could this be an oblique reminder of the female poetic company in which she wishes him to consider her?